nicolealdurien/nicolealdurien/README.md

 ## 👋&nbsp;&nbsp;Welcome!

 #### I'm Nicole, a code newbie from Saint Louis, Missouri, currently living in Atlanta, Georgia.
 I worked for over six years as a clinical laboratory scientist and am in the midst of transitioning into development.
-I recently graduated from DigitalCrafts' coding bootcamp for full-stack web development, and I'm currently an Engineering Intern at Lumen Learning!
+I graduated from DigitalCrafts' full-stack development bootcamp in May, and I'm currently an Engineering Intern at Lumen Learning!

 ### 🌎&nbsp;&nbsp;Find Me Around The Web